Total Testosterone

 How Total Testosterone Fits With Other Rythm Biomarkers

-Total testosterone is most informative when interpreted alongside sex hormone binding globulin and calculated free testosterone, which help estimate tissue level hormone availability.
+Total testosterone is most informative when interpreted alongside sex hormone binding globulin, albumin, and calculated free testosterone, which together estimate tissue level hormone availability.

 Testosterone also interacts with metabolic and inflammatory markers.
 Changes in testosterone status often coincide with shifts in lipid patterns, body composition, red blood cell production, and inflammatory tone.